tsuru/tsuru/docs/understanding/concepts.rst

 functionality for applications.
 Examples of services are MySQL, Redis, MongoDB, etc. tsuru has built-in services, but it is easy to create and add new services to tsuru.
 Services aren't managed by tsuru, but by its creators.

-Check the :doc:`service usage documentation </reference/services>` for more on using services and the :doc:`building your own service tutorial
-</services/build>` for a quick start on how to extend tsuru by creating new
-services.